start0318/Risk_Assessment/index.md

 ## 9. Learning lessons:

     Coming into this project with little to zero experience or knowledge in the privacy landscape was bit intimidated and challenging for sure.
 An intensive literature review was a great place to start and shape the work needed to be done.
     I’ve to remind myself to be comfortable with the unknown and strive to do the best while I was learning in the process.

     I struggled to find a direct process workflow to answer the research questions.
 My first approach to this project was apply some familiar concepts and techniques to evaluate privacy, like machine learning models, but the results did not make much sense, making me doubt on the validity of my approach.
 I quickly realize that ML models, although highly predictive due to their data mining, flexible and non-linear nature, are not usually calibrated to model geographical relationships, essentially being ‘aspatial’ algorithms.

     I learn that Spatial is special!!!
 Dealing with geo spatial data, I needed a methodology that account not only for spatial structure of data but the meaning of that data.
-I found specific libraries in python to evaluate privacy using locations data(scikit-mobility) and do spatial geo-statistics (pysal); even though I did not use them directly on my project, exploring them planted ideas on a better approach to solve my project.
+I found specific libraries in python to evaluate privacy using locations d ata(scikit-mobility) and do spatial geo-statistics (pysal); even though I did not use them directly on my project, exploring them planted ideas on a better approach to solve my project.

     At the end of these two months, I appreciate the unfamiliar waters I was in and I feel great that I did not drown.